timche/postcss-german-stylesheets/CONTRIBUTING.md

 You want to contribute something to this project to make it more awesome?
 This document shows you how!

-Please respect the coding style and make sure to pass all provided tests before submitting a pull request.
-Also add relevant tests when necessary (i.e. adding new properties).

 ## Dependencies

 Make sure you have the following dependencies installed on your machine: